ADHD treatment in Ogden, Utah.

 Behavioral questionnaires

-Validated rating scales completed by the patient, parents, and teachers give a multi-perspective picture of symptoms across settings.
-This reduces the risk of single-source bias.
+Validated rating scales completed by the patient, parents, and teachers give a multi-perspective picture across settings, which reduces single-source bias.

-Comprehensive psychological and neuropsychological testing by a licensed psychologist evaluates attention, memory, processing speed, and executive function.
-Especially important for children needing IEP or 504 accommodation support.
+Comprehensive ADHD testing by a licensed psychologist evaluates attention, memory, processing speed, and executive function.
+Especially important for children who need IEP or 504 support.

 Evidence-based care plan